-From homemade sauces to powders, there is something new all the time.
+From homemade Asian sauces to delicious Chinese sauces, there’s a new flavor all the time.
 But there is one tasty option most don’t know about.
 Applesauce.
 The question we get most is for a suitable substitute for applesauce for intolerance, the taste of it, or hate the store-bought versions.
-Well, I’ve listed several of the best applesauce substitutes, like pumpkin puree, sweet potato mash, Greek yogurt, and silken tofu.
-Everything from tips, tricks, and ratios, I have it here!
+Well, I’ve listed several of the best.

 Standalone Snack: Enjoy it on its own for a wholesome and healthy snack.